 After my second surgery, treatment became much more aggressive and seemed to work once again.
 But like many patients of endometriosis, the serenity of post-surgical bliss only lasted so long.
 Knowing I would need another surgery, I decided to seek out an endometriosis specialist capable of performing laparoscopic excision surgery.
 My third surgery took place on April 3,, 2014 and has provided a level of relief I had not experienced after prior procedures.
 I currently continue to seek medical guidance and am a happy patient of Dr. Tamer Seckin.

-EFA: What kinds of activities have you been involved with when supporting the EFA?
+Endofound: What kinds of activities have you been involved with when supporting the Endofound?

 Frankie: Since becoming an active volunteer with the foundation, I have spent most of my time on The ENPOWR project, where I visit local schools and help present my experience with the disease to educate adolescents.
-I have also attended multiple EFA events, such as the Nurses Conference, Paint Nite, EFA on Today, and am looking forward to attending this year’s Blossom Ball.
+I have also attended multiple Endofound events, such as the Nurses Conference, Paint Nite, Endofound on Today, and am looking forward to attending this year’s Blossom Ball.

-EFA: Why are EFA awareness initiatives like The ENPOWR Project important?
+Endofound: Why are Endofound awareness initiatives like The ENPOWR Project important?

 Frankie: The ENPOWR Project is extremely important because it educates young adults about the endometriosis and its treatment options.
 It also helps pre-teens and teenagers develop a level of empathy and understanding for those who may be suffering with endometriosis.